web3-master/web3-master/README.md

 - Email - dany.armstrong90@gmail.com
 - Telegram - @danyarmstrong
 - Discord - #dany_armstrong

+I am always looking for new opportunities be it a job opening, private audit/security review, or simply for collaborations.
+Feel free to reach out.

 <!--
 **web3-master/web3-master** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.